lowRISC/opentitan/hw/ip/entropy_src/doc/_index.md

 The `FW_OV_ENTROPY_INSERT` in the {{< regref "FW_OV_CONTROL" >}} register will enable inserting entropy bits back into the entropy flow.
 The firmware override control fields will be set such that the new entropy will resume normal flow operation.

-An additional feature of the firmware override function is to insert entropy bits into the flow and still use the condtioning function in the hardware.
+An additional feature of the firmware override function is to insert entropy bits into the flow and still use the conditioning function in the hardware.
 Setting the `FW_OV_INSERT_START` field in the {{< regref "FW_OV_SHA3_START" >}} register will prepare the hardware for this flow.
 Once this field is set true, the {{< regref "FW_OV_WR_DATA" >}} register can be written with entropy bits.
 The {{< regref "FW_OV_WR_FIFO_FULL" >}} register should be monitored after each write to ensure data is not dropped.